 He was represented by his father, Lucio Valdez, a personal injury attorney with no experience as a criminal lawyer.
 In 1997, Gilbert Valdez pled no contest in return for a 10-year suspended sentence.

 After completing the term without further arrest, Gilbert Valdez learned that though he was not required to register as a sex offender at the time of his plea, the registration law had since changed.
-The change was retroactive to a period before Valdez pled guilty, meaning that he was required to register.
+The change was retroactive to a period before Valdez pled no contest, meaning that he was required to register.